Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/JP/API/unity.md

 ## `SpriteCreator`

-Helper to load a png as a sprite with caching and resizer option.
+Helper to load a png as a sprite with caching and optional resizer option.
 ```cs:no-line-numbers
 Sprite?
 LoadSprite(this string path, Vector2? pivot = null, string? name = null, int resizeWidth = 0, int resizeHeight = 0);